energiezwerg/smarthome/doc/source/install.rst

    -d, --debug stay in the foreground with verbose output -i, --interactive open an interactive shell with tab completion and with verbose logging to the logfile -l, --logics reload all logics
-   -s, --stop stop SmartHome.py
+   -s, --stop stop SmartHomeNG
    -q, --quiet reduce logging to the logfile
-   -V, --version show SmartHome.py version
+   -V, --version show SmartHomeNG version
-   --start start SmartHome.py and detach from console (default)
+   --start start SmartHomeNG and detach from console (default)